• Skip to primary navigation

 But is drinking Gatorade safe for those with Celiac disease and gluten sensitivity?
 Is Gatorade gluten free?

-gatorade bottles on a shelf.
+Gatorade bottles on a shelf.

 What is Gatorade?

 But is it healthy to drink?
-Though Gatorade can help replenish energy after lots of exercises, it is also high in sugar and artificial sweeteners.
-So it definitely isn't a drink you want to drink too often, but it is okay to consume in moderation.
+Though Gatorade can help replenish energy after lots of exercise, it is also high in sugar and artificial sweeteners.
+So it definitely isn’t a drink you want to drink too often, but it is okay to consume in moderation.

 Check out what snacks are gluten free.